picmi/help/docs/business/article/duplicate-a-contract-template.md

 10. Right click paste to enter the existing content from the clipboard into the contract

 ::: prompt
-The issue is that when you copy and paste from an existing contract, the chips (field placeholders) visually look the same, but they’re still linked to the old contract details.
-This is why they don’t match properly in the new contract.
+In a copy and paste, if a field (and is a question) and is not currently a question for an organisation, the field will display as an error.

-### To fix the validations
+### To fix the error

-Update Each Field (Chip):
+1. Use the :::icon chevron-double-down::: button to locate the erroring field

-1. Click to the right of each chip.
+2. Click :::icon close-circle::: to remove the field from the document
-2. Delete it using your keyboard.
-3. Find the correct chip in the right-hand panel and reinsert it.
-4. Once all the chips are re-added, the validate/save function will work correctly.
+3. Cycle through all erroring fields

+The :::icon chevron-double-down::: button will no longer be shown when complete.
 :::
 ::::